About this detail of the Tiger

 In other words, most of Russia was considered a "tropical" zone!
 Now, we must count the Tigers issued to those special units in the relevant time period:

 Grossdeutschland = 9.
 SS-LAH = 10.
 SS-Das Reich = 10.
 SS-Totenkopf = 9.

-So, we have 69 "tropical" Tigers of about 120.
-There could be no more than 50 grey ones, issued to the regular Army units.
+So, we have 69 "tropical" Tigers of about 150.
+There could be no more than 80 grey ones, issued to the regular Army units.
 And their greyness is now in question.
-If southern Russia was a "tropical" zone, wouldn't the Army use "tropical" paint there, just like the specialist units?
+If southern Russia was a "tropical" zone, would the Army use "tropical" paint there, just like the specialist units?
 Doyle and Jentz don't quote any documents saying that, but perhaps the relevant documents did not survive.

 We must look to photographs of the Tigers in question.
 First, there is s.Pz.Abt.
-503, which was issued 20 Tigers during this time.
-All 20 were marked with white tactical numbers on their turrets, and (unfortunately for us) smeared with whitewash or white paint to match the environment.
+503, which was issued a batch of 20 Tigers in 1942, and another 10 around the time when grey paint was being discontinued.
+The first 20 were marked with white tactical numbers on their turrets, and (unfortunately for us) smeared with whitewash or white paint to match the environment.